Tag Archives: Bela Lugosi

 Here’s a useless little list;

-Isle of Fury (1936) is a tedious little film that allows Humphrey Bogart to shuck his impeccable South Sea Island white suit and wrestle with an octopus.
+Isle of Fury (1936) is a tedious little film that allows Humphrey Bogart to shuck his impeccable South Sea Island white suit and wrestle with an octopus on the ocean floor.
 I’m believin’ every minute.

 Sometimes the octopus is human.
 Maud Adams plays the title role in Octopussy (1983).
 The actual octopi in the film are fairly inconsequential.
 Ms. Adams is most certainly not.

 Without hesitation, my favorite octopus film is Cannery Row (1982).
 There are special performances by Nick Nolte, Debra Winger, Frank McRae, and M. Emmet Walsh.
-John Huston’s narration, the frog hunt, Doc and Suzy thinking they could dance, and the beer milk shake are all remarkable elements, but it all revolves around those eight baby octopi and their ill-fated dangling of a misplaced hope at the edge of the end of the Western World.
+John Huston’s narration, the great frog hunt, Doc and Suzy thinking they could dance, and the beer milk shake episode are all remarkable elements, but all of it revolves around those eight baby octopi and their ill-fated dangling of a misplaced hope at the edge of the end of the Western World.

 What’s my takeaway from this foolish survey?